public-accountability/littlesis/README.md

 1. Install the parent theme UnderStrap first: https://github.com/holger1411/understrap
 - IMPORTANT: If you download it from GitHub make sure you rename the "understrap-master.zip" file just to "understrap.zip" or you might have problems using this child themes !!

-2. Just upload the understrap-child folder to your wp-content/themes directory
+2. Just upload the littlesis folder to your wp-content/themes directory
 3. Go into your WP admin backend
 4. Go to "Appearance -> Themes"
-5. Activate the UnderStrap Child theme
+5. Activate the LittleSis Blog theme

 ## Editing

-Add your own CSS styles to /sass/theme/_child_theme.scss or import you own files into /sass/theme/understrap-child.scss
+Add your own CSS styles to /sass/theme/_child_theme.scss or import you own files into /sass/theme/littlesis.scss

 To overwrite Bootstrap or UnderStraps base variables just add your own value to:
 /sass/theme/_child_theme_variables.scss